 - Manually-operated pellet stoves: Most pellet stoves require power to feed the hopper.
 You could rig up a small PV solar panel to run it; optionally, there are a couple of models of pellet stove that don't use electric that are manually operated.

 - Gas fireplaces: All gas fireplaces can be operated without power.
 The options are either have a CPI (continuous pilot ignition) where a pilot light is always burning, or an IPI (intermittent pilot ignition) that does not have a constantly lit pilot light and instead uses power, but it would have the ability to be lit using a store-bought battery.

 - Masonry heaters: large stone masonry heaters are very expensive, but they are a very efficient way to heat with wood.
 While a wood stove provides heat primarily when burning, a fire in a masonry heater warms the mass of stone, which then releases heat over many hours or even days.
 Due to its thermal mass and greater extraction of heat from its exhaust, a masonry stove can reduce wood consumption by as much as 2/3rds compared to a conventional wood stove.

-- Solar thermal panels powered by photovoltaics: pumps and fans for hydronic (liquid) or air solar thermal panels or even air solar heated floor slabs can be powered by a small photovoltaic panel.
+- Solar thermal panels powered by photovoltaics: pumps and fans for hydronic solar panels (liquid) or air solar thermal panels or even air solar heated floor slabs can be powered by a small photovoltaic panel.
 Heated concrete floors are a great way to store and distribute heat over extended periods of time making the most of thermal mass acting like a heat battery.